Idaho State University receives major federal grant to screen for traumatic brain injuries and assist TBI survivors

 Spearman notes that more than 32,000 Idahoans are living with a severe TBI, caused by head trauma often sustained in car crashes, military combat or playing sports.
 TBI screenings will be added this fall to the services offered through the ISU-Meridian/Ada County Community Health Screening Program.
 The TBI screening will consist of a structured interview developed by the College of Medicine at Ohio State University and conducted by ISU-Meridian health professions students and faculty.
 Clients who show signs of TBI will be referred to specialists for further evaluation, says Spearman.

-The grant will also allow Spearman and his research team to continue efforts to establish a trust fund to help TBI survivors ease the transition from acute care to independent living after exhausting health insurance benefits and community resources.
+Spearman and his research team would also like to see Idaho establish a trust fund to help TBI survivors ease the transition from acute care to independent living after exhausting health insurance benefits and community resources.

 The challenge, notes Spearman, is finding a way to finance the trust fund.
 One possibility is giving motorists an option to donate money when registering a motor vehicle - similar to TBI trust funds in other states.